Amara Kids Programs

 About

 Kids programs at Amara are designed and taught by studio co-founder Kathryn Fitzgerald.
-She holds a Masters of Fine Arts from the San Francisco Art Institute and a Masters in Special Education from the University of Illinois at Urbana-Champaign, and she is an Illinois Certified Elementary Education and Art Teacher and a Certified Illinois Learning Behavior Specialist.
-She is a 200-hour certified yoga teacher through YogaWorks (ERYT) and a registered children’s yoga teacher (RCYT) through Yoga Alliance, with over 30 years of teaching experience, including 10 years as the art teacher for the onsite schools at Cunningham Children’s Home in Urbana.
-She began teaching kids yoga in 2006 and created the Kids program at Amara in 2009.
+She holds a Master of Fine Arts from the San Francisco Art Institute and a Master’s in Special Education from the University of Illinois at Urbana-Champaign, and she is an Illinois Certified Elementary Education and Art Teacher and a Certified Illinois Learning Behavior Specialist.
+She is a 200-hour certified yoga teacher through YogaWorks (ERYT, experienced registered yoga teacher) and is certified as RCYT (registered children’s yoga teacher) through Yoga Alliance.
+Kathryn has over 30 years of teaching experience, including 10 years as the art teacher for the onsite schools at Cunningham Children’s Home in Urbana, where she began teaching kids yoga in 2006 before creating the kids program at Amara in 2009.

-One parent reports that their children have attended Amara Yoga & Arts for kids for a second year and that during Saturday morning art classes the children freely explore and express creativity with a variety of 2D and 3D media.
-The parent notes that their 7-year-old son brought home many functional and attractive art objects and was introduced to sewing and knitting, in addition to painting and drawing, and that yoga and arts keep him focused on something he truly enjoys.
+One parent reports that their children attended Amara Yoga & Arts for kids for a second year and that the children enjoyed the relaxed and fun atmosphere of the studio.
+In that parent’s description, Saturday morning art classes gave the children a chance to explore and express creativity with a variety of 2D and 3D media, and their 7-year-old brought home many art objects created with instructor support, including functional pieces.
+The parent notes that their child was introduced to sewing, which he continued at home, as well as knitting, painting, and drawing, and states that yoga and arts kept him focused on something he enjoys and that they recommend enrolling a child in the Yoga and Arts for kids at Amara.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.